feher/the-cubes-demo/README.txt

                   Tells whether a program can be used with a specific Object.
  - CompassProgram :            Shader program used by Compass objects.
  - GridProgram :               Shader program used by Grid objects.
- - LabelProgram :              Shader program used by CompassLabel objects.
+ - LabelProgram :              Shader program used by "label" objects.
  - LightTextureProgram :       Shader program that does texturing and lighting.
  - LightTextureShadowProgram : Shader program that does texturing, lighting and shadow mapping.
  - ShadowMapProgram :          Shader program for generating the shadow map texture.